Patechoc/GCP_memo/cloud_architect/course_2_Essential_Cloud_Infrastructure__Foundation.md

 ### Using GCP

-# ways to interact with GCP
+Ways to interact with GCP

 1. The **GCloud console** (http:://console.cloud.google.com)
 2. The **Google Cloud SDK** to use `gcloud` in a terminal window